 Andragogy is the science and practice of adult learning.
 This is different from pedagogy, which is the science and practice of children learning.
-In the Greek, andragogy means “man-leading” while pedagogy means “child-leading.”
+In Greek, andragogy means “man-leading” while pedagogy means “child-leading.”

 The term “andragogy” was first used in 1833 by a German teacher named Alexander Knapp.

 In the 1950s Malcolm Knowles was convinced that adult learning had to be self-driven.
 Rather than having education be teacher-centric, adult learning should focus on adult students and teach them the power of self-motivated learning.
 He identified five key pillars of understanding adult learners:

 - A maturing self-concept.
 They grow towards being self-driven and independent.

 - The increase in experience becomes an expanding resource for learning.

 - Increasing readiness to learn.
 An adult moves into various social roles.
 New roles require new knowledge.

 - A shifting application and orientation.
 The application of knowledge needs to be immediate and more solutions-focused.